pdf/hyprpanel/README.md

 > [!NOTE]
 > The hyprpanel SNI implementation does not play well with others: hyprpanel does not support registering additional StatusNotifierHosts, and will fail to start if it can't own the bus.
 So if you use this module hyprpanel *must* be the only SNI implementation on your desktop.
 >
+> To disable systray support, set the config option `dbus.systray.enabled` to `false`, and remove the `systray` module from all panels.
+>
 > If you need xembed support, you can try `xembedsniproxy` from the KDE project, though expect some artifical delays as that project expects to communicate directly with the KDE SNI implementation.

 ### Audio